Studio Two, EMI Studios, Abbey Road

 The Beatles finished recording ‘Rain’, the b-side for their next single ‘Paperback Writer’, during an 11-hour session on this day.

 Work began at 2.30pm, and finished at 1.30am the following day.
-Paul McCartney added a bass guitar part onto the basic track, which had been recorded two days previously.
+The rhythm track, bass guitar and lead vocals, had been recorded two days previously.

-The most famous of the overdubs was the backwards vocal part which adorned the coda, which featured Lennon singing “Rain… If the rain comes, they run and hide their heads.”
+The most famous addition, however, was the backwards vocal part which adorned the coda, which featured Lennon singing “Rain… If the rain comes, they run and hide their heads.”
 In one of his final interviews in 1980, Lennon claimed this as his idea.

 I got home from the studio and I was stoned out of my mind on marijuana and, as I usually do, I listened to what I’d recorded that day.
 Somehow I got it on backwards and I sat there, transfixed, with the earphones on, with a big hash joint.
 I ran in the next day and said, ‘I know what to do with it, I know… Listen to this!’
 So I made them all play it backwards.